ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

       enforcement of the DMARC mechanism.
 The prospect of "all or nothing" is recognized as preventing many organizations from experimenting with strong authentication-based mechanisms.
 See
-      Section 6.6.4 for details.
-Note that random selection based on